cmo84/ai-suite/README.md

 ## Overview

 The AI Creative Suite is a browser-based application designed to run inside the Google Gemini Canvas.
-It provides a collection of tools for text, image, and chat-based creation in a modern, tab-based interface.
-All user creations, such as conversations and generated images, are downloadable.
+It provides a collection of tools for image creation in a modern, tab-based interface.

 ### Core Features
 - **Txt2Img**: Create images from text prompts with features for prompt assistance and batch generation.
 - **Img2Img**: Modify existing images using text prompts.
 - **Image Composer**: Combine multiple images (subject, scene, style) and a text prompt to create a new, synthesized image.
 - **Sketchpad**: Draw on a canvas and use a text prompt to turn your sketch into a detailed image.
-- **AIM Client**: Chat with customizable AI "buddies" who have unique personalities and persistent chat logs.

 ## How to Run This Project in Your Own Canvas